schluppeck/learningMatlab/aToZ-intro/02-simpleCommands.md

   c = 2
   ```

-2. Is the following allowed (correct synactically)?
+2. Is the following allowed (correct syntactically)?
 Why?:
   ```matlab
   a .* c
   a .* b